lakejs/lake-docs/reference/index.md

 ## tabIndex

+The tab order of the editor.
+For more details on `tabIndex`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).

 * Type: `number`
 * Default: `0`

-The tab order of the editor.
-For more details on `tabIndex`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex).
+Example:

 ```js
 new Editor({